Fantasy Football: Matt Harmon's 13 candidates to be 2023's top-scoring WR

 Stefon Diggs, Buffalo Bills

 Diggs finished with the ninth-highest target share in the NFL last season.
-While Buffalo added some bit players to bring more juice to the offense, they aren’t going to shave work away from Diggs.
-He’s been the accelerant to their offense, helping it reach new heights for years.
+While Buffalo added some bit players to bring more juice to the offense, the Bills aren’t going to shave work away from Diggs.
+He has been the accelerant to their offense, helping it reach new heights for years.

 A.J.
 Brown, Philadelphia Eagles

 Brown is flanked by a true 1B receiver in DeVonta Smith and a great tight end in Dallas Goedert.
-But the answer is still “Yes” because the offense is so highly concentrated.
+But the answer is still yes because the offense is so highly concentrated.
 Those three players accounted for 68.4% of the team’s targets, which is nuts.
-No one else finished with higher than 10% and only two more were north of five percent.
+No one else finished with higher than 10%, and only two more were north of 5%.

 Brown is a hulking receiver who works the middle with precision and plays bully-ball.
-He’s also a top-five route runner in my book and has been top-five in success rate vs. man and press coverage each of the last three years in Reception Perception.
+He’s also a top-five route-runner in my book and has been top-five in success rate vs. man and press coverage the past three years in Reception Perception.

 CeeDee Lamb, Dallas Cowboys

-Lamb owned the fifth-highest target share in the NFL last season at 27.3%.
-There’s been some talk from Dallas writers that Lamb may cede some targets with Brandin Cooks on the roster and Michael Gallup coming back healthy.
-I like those guys and expect them to play big roles but color me skeptical.
+Lamb owned the fifth-highest target share in the NFL last season, at 27.3%.
+There has been some talk from Dallas writers that Lamb might cede some targets with Brandin Cooks on the roster and Michael Gallup coming back healthy.
+I like those guys and expect them to play big roles, but color me skeptical.

 You target the hell out of your great players.
-Lamb is that good — he’s earned those targets.
+Lamb is that good — he has earned those targets.

 Davante Adams, Las Vegas Raiders